Fetal Care Center

 Fetal Care Center location

-- Integrated care for mom and baby: We are the only medical center in St. Louis to offer the highest level of specialized care for mom and baby in a single location.
-Our birthing suites and mother-baby rooms are connected to our Level IV Newborn Intensive Care Unit (NICU), so a mom is close to her baby if special care is needed after delivery.
+- One single location offering comprehensive, integrated care for mom and baby: We are the only medical center in St. Louis to offer the highest level of specialized care for both moms and their babies.
+Our birthing suites and mother-baby rooms are directly connected to our Level IV Newborn Intensive Care Unit (NICU), so a mom is close to her baby if special care is needed after delivery.
 No other medical center in St. Louis offers that convenience and assurance.

 - Specialized surgeries: We are one of the few medical centers in the country that provides complex fetal surgeries and interventions for rare fetal conditions.
 Our highly skilled doctors perform these procedures while your baby is still in the womb.
 Learn more about fetal surgery.